A Chef in Love: Plot

+Reception

+A Chef in Love has an approval rating of 64% on review aggregator website Rotten Tomatoes, based on 11 reviews, and an average rating of 6.6/10.

 Awards

 The film was selected as the Georgian entry for the Best Foreign Language Film at the 69th Academy Awards in 1997.
 A Chef in Love was among the final nominees for the award, but did not win.